 - Standardized tests.
 GRE requirements vary by program.
 TOEFL or IELTS are necessary for most non-native English speakers.

 - Some programs have additional requirements, such as a writing sample or résumé.
 You can find information about any specific requirements on the program's website.

 We encourage you to check out some of the Virtual Information Session webinars held in the past.

-Identify your program of study and degree level
+Identify the program and degree you want.

 A note to students applying to one of Yale’s professional schools or programs:

-Verify the deadline for your program
+Verify the application deadline for your program.

 Application deadlines vary by program, so please see Dates and Deadlines for information about your program of interest.
 All new students enroll in the fall, and the admissions process begins nearly a year in advance of matriculation.